Services for Students

 The Cuyamaca College Coyotes' basketball, cross country, golf, soccer, track & field and volleyball teams compete in the Pacific Coast Conference, which consists of the following colleges: Grossmont, Imperial Valley, Mira Costa, Palomar, San Diego City, San Diego Mesa, San Diego Miramar, and Southwestern.

-Cuyamaca College has won conference championships in women’s tennis, men’s and women’s soccer, men’s and women’s cross country, and men’s and women’s track and field.
+Cuyamaca College has won conference championships in men's golf, women’s tennis, men’s and women’s soccer, men’s and women’s cross country, and men’s and women’s track and field.
 State championships have been awarded to men’s and women’s cross country and many track and field individual events.
 Cuyamaca coaches have had numerous coaching excellence awards in soccer, cross country, and track and field.

 Student athletes must be continuously and actively enrolled in 12 or more units during the sport season.
 24 units must be completed for eligibility between the first and second season of competition.
 Athletes follow an educational plan and maintain a minimum 2.0 GPA.
 Authority for eligibility must be verified by the Dean of Athletics.
 Academic achievement and high level athletic performance is strongly connected for Cuyamaca sports participation.
 Advancing student athletes to four-year universities is a primary goal of the Athletics Department.